Sinclair81/LOGO-HomeKit-Bridge/README.md

 - LED 2 (orange) - on at start up to indicate SD card formating on mount fail
 - LED 3 (red) - Error
 - LED 4 (blue) - on at start up

+__Webserver:__

+- Is activated by specifying a port number in the config. `e.g. 8080`
+- Information about the current configuration on: `"/"`
+- Config upload on: `"/config"`
+- The file name on the PC does not matter, only the content is uploaded.
+- The last old config on the SD card is not overwritten, just renamed to `"old_n.cfg"`.

 __Type of Accessory:__